KSSWSept20/tp/docs/DeveloperGuide.md

    a.
 Prerequisites: There is at least 1 person in the _displayed person list_.
 There are no existing reservations made by the first person on 17/04/2024 at 6.00pm.

    b.
 Test case: `rsv 1 d/2024-04-17 t/1800 p/8`<br>
-   Expected: A new reservation is added to the reservation list.
+   Expected: A new reservation is added to the reservations list.
 Name and phone number of the person, as well as date, time and number of people will be displayed in the reservation card.

 2. Adding a duplicate reservation with the same date and time

    a.
 Prerequisites: There is at least 1 person in the _displayed person list_.
 There is an existing reservation made by the first person on 17/04/2024 at 6.00pm.

    b.
 Test case: `rsv 1 d/2024-04-17 t/1800` p/5<br>
    Expected: Result display shows error message: `This person has already made a reservation at this date and timing in the address book`.
-No new reservation is added to the reservation list.
+No new reservation is added to the reservations list.

 ### Deleting a new reservation
-1. Deleting the first reservation in the reservation list
+1. Deleting the first reservation in the reservations list

    a.
-Prerequisites: There is at least 1 reservation in the reservation list.
+Prerequisites: There is at least 1 reservation in the reservations list.

    b.
 Test case: `rsvdel 1`<br>
-   Expected: First reservation is deleted from the reservation list.
+   Expected: First reservation is deleted from the reservations list.
 Details of the reservation shown in the result display.

    c.
 Test case: `rsvdel 1000`<br>
    Expected: Result display shows error message: `The reservation index provided is invalid`.
-No reservation is deleted from the reservation list.
+No reservation is deleted from the reservations list.

 ### Sorting reservations
 1. Sorting all reservations

    a.
-Prerequisites: Multiple reservations in the reservation list.
-There is at least 1 non-expired reservation and 1 expired reservation in the reservation list.
+Prerequisites: Multiple reservations in the reservations list.
+There is at least 1 non-expired reservation and 1 expired reservation in the reservations list.
 There is at least 1 person in the _displayed person list_.

    b.
 Test case: `rsv 1 d/2024-09-25 t/1800 p/4`, followed by `rsvsort`<br>
-   Expected: The new reservation is added to the bottom of the reservation list.
-After the `rsvsort` command is called, the reservation list is now sorted in the [correct order](UserGuide.html#sorting-reservations-rsvsort).
+   Expected: The new reservation is added to the bottom of the reservations list.
+After the `rsvsort` command is called, the reservations list is now sorted in the [correct order](UserGuide.html#sorting-reservations-rsvsort).